ansonwhc/eng110-infrastructure-as-code/README.md

 # Infrastructure as Code (IaC)
 IaC is the management of infrastructure, such as networks, VMs, and load balancers, in a descriptive model, using a set of pre-set instructions and commands.
 An IaC model generates the same environment every time it is applied.

-he servers can be configured by using one of the two methods.
+The servers can be configured by using one of the two methods.
 - Push method: The controlling server pushes the configuration to the destination system.

 - Pull method: the to be configured server pulls its configuration from the controlling server.